cube-js/cube/guides/material-ui-dashboard/content/5_multipage_dashboard_with_data_table.md

 });
 ```

-### Creating an Orders Page

-Let's add a new page.
-Open index.js file and add new route and redirect.
+Now we're ready to add a new page.
+Open the `src/index.js` file and add a new route and a default redirect:

 ```diff
 import React from "react";